 How do BCHA help?

+People experiencing homelessness are referred to us for help, usually by their local authority.
 Our services aim to support people off the streets, help people to build confidence and skills, and live healthy and fulfilling lives.
 We are committed to helping individuals towards long-term and sustainable accommodation.

 All our staff are trained in delivering support using a psychologically informed approach – this means that the overall approach and day-to-day running of our services have been consciously designed to take in to account the psychological and emotional needs of our customers.
-For more information about this approach, click here.

 How do I report a rough sleeper?

+Unfortunately, we are unable to take direct referrals.
 If you are rough sleeping, or are concerned about someone who is, then get in touch with StreetLink by calling 0300 500 0914 or by clicking here.